 - 4.1 Description of System Operation.
 Tribal On-line Lottery Games shall be played in accordance with the following provisions: - 4.1.1 A player initiates participation in On-line Lottery Games at a Player Terminal, using Game Play Credits from the Cashless Transaction System which are displayed on the terminal video monitor.
-Play may also be initiated through a Player Terminal dedicated to Online Lottery Games, or a clerk-operated Player Terminal.
+Play may also be initiated through a Player Terminal dedicated to On-line Lottery Games, or a clerk-operated Player Terminal.
 References herein to player activity and interaction with a Player Terminal in connection with an On-line Lottery Game shall also mean activity and interaction by a clerk on behalf of a player. - 4.1.2 The Player Terminal video monitor displays one or more of the On-line Lottery games that are offered by the system, as well as other information such as graphics, game play, and outcome information, and entertainment effects, subject to the limitation in Sections 5.2.2 and 5.2.3.
 The player chooses a particular game by touching the screen, pressing a button, or performing some other form of interaction with the Player Terminal.

 - 4.1.3 Following the player's choice of a game or games, the player selects numbers, symbols or other data to be matched in the game by pressing buttons or touching the video screen.
 The Player may also make such selections through the "quick pick" method.
 The player then uses Game Play Credits displayed on the terminal monitor to purchase one or more On-line Lottery Game Tickets representing such selections, for drawings to be held in the future. - 4.1.4 Each On-line Lottery Game may offer more than one method of winning a prize, and each method may be represented by a separate wager, but each wager may not exceed \$5.00.
 Wagers are deducted from the Game Play Credits displayed on the Player Terminal. - 4.1.5 The player's wager and selected numbers, symbols or other data to be matched in the game, along with information identifying the drawing(s) to which they apply, are provided to the player in some tangible means, such as by electronic encoding or printing on a paper, card or other medium.
 In addition, the numbers, symbols or other data selected may be displayed on the Player Terminal. - 4.1.6 The player is then entered into one or more future On-line Lottery Games, which are conducted through drawings held on the Central Computer. - 4.1.7 All drawings for any game are conducted within a period of 5 minutes or less, and all drawings for all games offered are held within that period.
 Drawings are held on a regularly scheduled basis and regardless of whether any player is enrolled in a particular On-line Lottery Game.
 Games take place no more frequently than thirty minutes apart, determined by when the first drawing in a game occurs.
-No more than five different On-line Lottery Games are offered at a time, unless the State increases the number of On-line Lottery Games it is now playing, thereby entitling the Tribe to increase the number of games it offers in accordance with the rules for doing so. - 4.1.8 A Player Terminal may display a player's entry into an On-Line Lottery Game and the commencement of that game.
-The form of displaying information may be entertaining and at the discretion of the Tribe, except as limited in Sections 5.2.2 and 5.2.3.
-For example, the terminal may alert the player through means of a count-down that the drawing in which the player is entered is about to occur.
+No more than five different On-line Lottery Games are offered at a time, unless the State increases the number of On-line Lottery Games it is now playing, thereby entitling the Tribe to increase the number of games it offers in accordance with the rules for doing so. - 4.1.8 A Player Terminal may display a player's entry into an On-Line Lottery example, the terminal may alert the player through means of a count-down that the drawing in which the player is entered is about to occur.
 Information regarding prizes that may be awarded for each game are made available to the player prior to commencement of the game.